python/devguide/internals/parser.rst

     ./PCbuild/build.bat --regen

-How tokens are generated and the rules governing this is completely up to the tokenizer (:cpy-file:`Parser/tokenizer.c`) and the parser just receives tokens from it.
+How tokens are generated and the rules governing this are completely up to the tokenizer (:cpy-file:`Parser/lexer/` and :cpy-file:`Parser/tokenizer/`);
+the parser just receives tokens from it.

 Memoization
 -----------